klml/drfrederson/README.md

 * no indexed or automatic __menu__; just an extra included __page__ with a (nested) list.

 Some more small features like titletags from the first heading, etc.

+All about editing, admin, setup and templates in the [wiki](https://github.com/klml/drfrederson/wiki/drfrederson).

 ## TODO